 The Carnage – “Hell Let Loose”

 After the Eldridge House surrendered and all fears of resistance were removed, the ruffians scattered in small gangs to all parts of the town in search of plunder and blood.
 The order was “to burn every house and kill every man.”
 Almost every house was visited and robbed, and the men found in them were killed or left according to the character or whim of the captors.
 Some of these seemed completely brutalized, while others showed some signs of remaining humanity.
 One lady said that as gang after gang came to her house, she always met them and tried to get them talking.
 If she only got them to talk, she could get at the little humanity left in them.
 Those ladies who faced them boldly fared the best.

 It is doubtful whether the world has ever witnessed such a horror scene — certainly not outside the annals of savage warfare.
 History gives no parallel where an equal number of desperate men, so heavily armed, were let perfectly loose in an unsuspecting community.
 The carnage was much worse because the citizens could not believe men could be such fiends.
 No one expected an indiscriminate slaughter.
-When it was known that the town was in their possession, everybody expected they would rob and burn the tow, kill all military men they could find, and a few notable characters.
+When it was known that the town was in their possession, everybody expected they would rob and burn the town, kill all military men they could find, and a few notable characters.
 But few expected a wholesale murder.
 Many who could have escaped, therefore, remained and were slain.
 For this reason, people of color fared better than whites.
-They knew the men which slavery had made, and they ran to the bush at the first alarm.
+They knew the men slavery had made, and they ran to the bush at the first alarm.

-A gentleman who was concealed where he could see the whole said the scene presented was the perfect realization of the slang phrase, “Hell let loose,” that ever could be imagined.
-Most of the men had the look of wild beasts; they dressed roughly and swore terribly.
-They were mostly armed with a carbine and with from two to six revolvers strapped around them.
+A gentleman concealed where he could see the whole said the scene presented was the perfect realization of the slang phrase, “Hell let loose,” that could be imagined.
+Most men looked like wild beasts; they dressed roughly and swore terribly.
+They were mostly armed with a carbine and two to six revolvers strapped around them.